ryan-mcclue/musings/projects/wc-experiment.md

 times where compiler want produce what is optimally possible, e.g. staggered parallelism

-IMPORTANT: sse will still end up doing 4 add instructions internally its main benefit is removing all the front-end work for CPU, i.e. less instruction decoding, less dependency determinations etc.
+IMPORTANT: sse will still end up doing 4 add instructions internally (via a SIMD adder unit, not a scalar unit) its main benefit is removing all the front-end work for CPU, i.e. less instruction decoding, less dependency determinations etc.
 Will still expect almost 4x speed increase